pragma-/pbot/doc/QuickStart.md

 For more information, see the [Plugins documentation](Plugins.md).

-### Modules
+### Applets
-Modules are external command-line executable programs and scripts that can be loaded as PBot commands.
+Applets are external command-line executable programs and scripts that can be loaded as PBot commands.

 Suppose you have the [Qalculate!](https://qalculate.github.io/) command-line